-Land and buildings Straight line over 50 years Fixtures, fittings & equipment Straight line over 4 years Motor vehicles 25% reducing balance
+Straight line over 50 years Straight line over 4 years 25% reducing balance

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the statement of financial activities.